Dr Kevin McGhee

-- Kumar, R.A., McGhee, K.A. et al., 2008.
-Initial association of NR2E1 with bipolar disorder and identification of candidate mutations in bipolar disorder, schizophrenia, and aggression through resequencing.
-American Journal of Medical Genetics Part B: Neuropsychiatric Genetics American Journal of Medical Genetics Part B: Neuropsychiatric Genetics, 147B, 880-889.
+- Corvin, A.P. et al., 2007.
+Evidence for association and epistasis at the DAOA/G30 and D-amino acid oxidase loci in an Irish schizophrenia sample.
+American Journal of Medical Genetics Part B: Neuropsychiatric Genetics American Journal of Medical Genetics Part B: Neuropsychiatric Genetics, 144B, 949-53.

 - Donohoe, G., Morris, D.W., Robertson, I.H., McGhee, K.A., Murphy, K., Kenny, N., Clarke, S., Gill, M. and Corvin, A.P., 2007.
 DAOA ARG30LYS and verbal memory function in schizophrenia.
 Molecular psychiatry, 12, 795-796.

 - Corvin, A., Donohoe, G., McGhee, K.A., Murphy, K., Kenny, N., Schwaiger, S., Nangle, J.M., Morris, D. and Gill, M., 2007.
 D-amino acid oxidase (DAO) genotype and mood symptomatology in schizophrenia.
 Neuroscience Letters, 426, 97-100.